raspuchin/Fall-2021-CMPE-255-Project-Group-1/README.md

 ### Dimensionality Reduction
 - TfIdf Vectorization
 - Singluar value decomposition(SVD): [Link for data](https://drive.google.com/drive/folders/1_Ym2UIX5lv12EzSRTNZbjWxqNfrlxk4K?usp=sharing)
+- Word2Vec Processing

 ### Models
 The models we will test are:

-- SVC (Support Vector Classifier)
+- Decision Tree
-- KNN Classifier
+- Logistic Regression
 - Neural Network
 - Random Forest Classifier
-- Bagging/Boosting
+- SVC (Support Vector Classifier)
-- Naive Bayes
+- XGBoost

 We will use the same metrics for each model to compare them.